Virginia Hospital Center’s Nursing Excellence recognized

 Arlington, VA (March 10, 2014) – Virginia Hospital Center has achieved Magnet® recognition as a reflection of its nursing professionalism, strong collaboration and teamwork, and superiority in patient care.
 Magnet recognition is determined by the American Nurses Credentialing Center’s (ANCC) Magnet Recognition Program®, which ensures that rigorous standards for nursing excellence are met.
 With this credential, Virginia Hospital Center joins the Magnet community—a select group of 401 healthcare organizations out of nearly 6,000 U.S. healthcare organizations.

-“Magnet recognition provides our community with the highest benchmarks to measure the quality of patient care,” said Darlene Vrotsos, RN, BSN, MS, Vice President & Chief Nursing Officer.
+“Magnet recognition provides our community with the highest benchmarks for measuring the quality of patient care,” said Darlene Vrotsos, RN, BSN, MS, Vice President & Chief Nursing Officer.
 “Achieving Magnet recognition reinforces the culture of excellence that is a cornerstone of how we serve our community.
-All of our nurses, and the entire organization, are extremely proud to support our mission To Be the Best Hospital.”
+All of our nurses and the entire organization are extremely proud to support our mission To Be the Best Hospital.”

 Magnet recognition has become the gold standard for nursing excellence and is taken into consideration when the public judges healthcare organizations.
 To achieve Magnet recognition, organizations must pass a rigorous and lengthy process that demands widespread participation from leadership and staff.
 The process begins with the submission of an electronic application, followed by written documentation demonstrating qualitative and quantitative evidence regarding patient care and outcomes.
 If scores from the written documentation fall within a range of excellence, an on-site visit will occur to thoroughly assess the applicant.
 After this rigorous on-site review process, the Commission on Magnet will review the completed appraisal report and vote to determine whether Magnet recognition will be granted.